Jstith/ZeroSpice/INSTALL.md

 # ZeroSpice Installation Guide

 ZeroSpice enables secure remote access to Proxmox VMs via SPICE protocol over a ZeroTier network.
+To achieve this, ZeroSpice uses a configured server and at least one configured client.
 This guide walks you through setting up both the server and client components.

 ## Architecture Overview
 ```